KiranPoudel98/kiranpoudel.com.np/_posts/2020-02-16-do-you-really-need-atechnical-cofunder.md

 last_modified_at: 2020-02-16
 ---

-This post was originally posted on [Truemark](https://truemark.com.np/blog/technical-co-founder-decision/#)
+This article was first posted on [Truemark](https://truemark.com.np/blog/technical-co-founder-decision/#)

 <b>--------------------------------------------------------------------------------------------------------------------------------</b>